kobilutil/wincon/README.md

 # wincon
 Resizing and Selection for the Native Console

+## Features
+- Resize the console like any other window
+- Row based selection of text like in a normal editor
+- Select whole words or lines by double or tripple clicking
+- Maximize to largest available desktop size

 ## Installation
 It is a 120kb single file executable, with no dependencies.